Ebuube/Monty_language/README.md

 * **pchar**: Usage: `pchar`
 	- This prints the character at the top of the stack, followed by a new line.
 The value at the top of the stack must be a valid decimal representation of an ASCII character.
 In other words, it should be in the range **0 - 127** inclusive.

+* **pstr**: Usage: `pstr`
+	- This prints the string starting at the top of the stack, followed by a new line.
+The string stops when either:
+		* the stack is over
+		* the value of the element is 0
+		* the value of the element is not in the ASCII table If the stack is empty, print only new line.

 ### Comments
 You can create a comment in a bytecode file by starting the line with an hash `#`.
 You can as well have blank lines in your file.
 Example: In a file named bytecode.m
 	```